marcocesarato/react-native-big-list/docs/docs/props.md

 ### `sections`

-For simplicity, sections is a plain array containing another plain array with the items (section items) to render.
-If specified `data` prop will be ignored.
-It'll replace the `data` prop.
+For simplicity, `sections` is a plain array containing another plain array with the items (section items) to render.
+If specified `data` prop will be ignored and so it'll replace the `data` prop.

-It's required if no data is specified or if you want use sticky headers (look at `renderSectionHeader`) with sections.
+It's required if no data is specified or if you want to use sticky headers (look at `renderSectionHeader`) with sections.

 | Type  | Required                                     |
 | ----- | -------------------------------------------- |